patrickcleeve2/can_reader/README.md

 # can_reader

-An openpilot style CAN interface using opendbc, arduino, and ROS.
+An openpilot style CAN interface using opendbc, arduino, and ROS2.

 This package reads CAN frames sent over serial via an Arduino, and republishes the decoded frames in ROS.
 - It can also be used directly with a CAN-USB device and [socketcan](http://wiki.ros.org/socketcan_interface) to publish decoded CAN frames into ROS.